 where we have defined the time-dependent function $f(t) = 1/2 - \tr^{2}(t)$.

 Notice that Eq.~\eqref{eq:ode1} can be rewritten as

-which is a first-order nonlinear differential equation of Riccati-type~\cite{ahmad2015, Jung2008} with coefficients $q_0, q_1, q_2$, listed and compared with the NG counterparts in Table \ref{table:table1}.
+which is a first-order nonlinear differential equation of Riccati-type~\cite{ahmad2015, Jung2008} with coefficients $q_0, q_1, q_2$, listed in Table \ref{table:table1} for the MNG and BNG.
 However, Eq.~\eqref{eq:ode2} is not strictly a Riccati equation, since the coefficient $q_0(t)$ depends on $z$.

-The Cauchy problem defined by Eq.~\eqref{eq:ode2} with the initial condition $z_0 =0$ (and $m_0=0$), has a unique continuous solution $z(t)$, which attains a global maximum at a certain time $\Tt$, when $\dot{z}\left(\Tt\right) =0$, since $z(t\to t_{\rm conv}) \to 0$.
-In fact, for the case of the basic NG model, i.e. when $p = 1$ in Eq.~\eqref{eq:ode2}, one obtains
+The Cauchy problem defined by Eq.~\eqref{eq:ode2} with the initial condition $z_0 =0$, has a unique continuous solution $z(t)$, which attains a global maximum at a certain time $\Tt$, when $\dot{z}\left(\Tt\right) =0$, since $z(t\to t_{\rm conv}) \to 0$.
+In fact, for the case of the MNG model, i.e. when $p = 1$ in Eq.~\eqref{eq:ode2}, one obtains

-From here it is easy to find an upper bound for $z(t)$.
-In the basic NG, the system always reaches consensus and correspondingly $\mathbf{\tr}$ must reach either equilibrium point $A$ or $B$; therefore $ \tr^{2} \to 1/2$.
+From here it is easy to find an upper bound $\zmax^\mathrm{MNG}$ for $z(t)$.
+In the MNG, the system always reaches consensus and correspondingly $\mathbf{\tr}$ must reach either equilibrium point $A$ or $B$; therefore $ \tr^{2} \to 1/2$.
 Thus the quantity $f$ is a non-negative bounded quantity, $0 \le f \le 1/2$.
-It follows that the maximum value of the solution, $\zmax$, occurs at some time $\Tt$ ($ 0< \Tt <t_{\rm conv} $) and satisfies the following inequality
+It follows that the maximum value of the solution occurs at some time $\Tt$ ($ 0< \Tt <t_{\rm conv} $) and satisfies the following inequality

-This means that the maximum number of bilingual agents that can emerge (in the mean-field approximation) is always less than $25\%$ of the overall population.
-We expect that this inequality overestimates the upper bound of the solution, as it usually happens in estimating \emph{a priori} the upper bound of the solution of an ODE by means of the Gr{\"o}nwall's lemma~\cite{Gronwall-1919a}.
-Indeed, in the basic NG the presence of the critical point $C$ suggests a $z^* \approx 23\%$, which is confirmed by our numerical results, see Sec.~\ref{sec:results}.
+This means that in the mean-field approximation the maximum number of bilingual agents that can emerge is always less than $25\%$ of the overall population.
+We expect that this inequality overestimates the upper bound of the solution, as it usually happens in estimating \emph{a priori} the upper bound of the solution of an ordinary differential equation by means of the Gr{\"o}nwall's lemma~\cite{Gronwall-1919a}.
+Indeed, in the MNG the presence of the critical point $C$ suggests that $\zmax^\mathrm{MNG} \approx 0.236$, which is confirmed by our numerical results in Sec.~\ref{sec:results}.

-For the case of the BNG model, the maximum of the solution is likely to be attained only in the phase space's region where both $\tx, \ty $ are non-negative, and therefore the inequality $\tr^{2} \lesssim z^{2} $ holds.
+For the case of the BNG model, the maximum of the solution $\zmax^\mathrm{BNG}$ is likely to be attained only in the phase space's region where both $\tx, \ty $ are non-negative and therefore the inequality $\tr^{2} \lesssim z^{2} $ holds.
 Then, it is possible to show that the corresponding maximum fraction of bilinguals in the BNG is

 where $\tp \equiv p\left( \Tt\right)$ denotes the generalization probability at time $\Tt$.